Derrick-Guo/Learning/Useful Python functions.md

 - `string.replace(old, new, count)` is an inbuilt function in Python programming language that returns a copy of the string where all occurrences of a substring is replaced with another substring.
 - `sum(iterable,start(opt))`: Inbuilt function sum() which sums up the numbers in the list.
 Returns the sum of the list + start.
 - `functools.reduce(function,seq)` is used to apply a particular function to all of the elements in the sequence passed along.
+- `all(iterable)` returns True when all elements in the given iterable are true.
+If not, it returns False.